openhab/openhab-addons/bundles/org.openhab.binding.somfytahoma/README.md

 and
 [Somfy Connexoon](https://www.somfy.fr/produits/1811429/)
 home automation systems.
+Any home automation system based on the OverKiz API is potentially supported.

 ## Supported Things

  Currently these things are supported:

-- bridge (Somfy Tahoma bridge, which can discover gateways, roller shutters, awnings, switches and action groups)
+- bridge (cloud bridge, which can discover gateways, roller shutters, awnings, switches and action groups)
-- gateways (Somfy Tahoma gateway - gateway status)
+- gateways (gateway status)
 - gates (control gate, get state)
 - roller shutters (UP, DOWN, STOP control of a roller shutter).
 IO Homecontrol devices are allowed to set exact position of a shutter (0-100%)
 - blinds (UP, DOWN, STOP control of a blind).
 IO Homecontrol devices are allowed to set exact position of a blinds (0-100%) as well as orientation of slats (0-100%)